 Three in every four Irish residents indicate that they agree that the government should reduce differences in income.
 This proportion is slightly higher than the European average (71%) and the proportions in other northern European countries (Figure 2.1).
 Support for income redistribution is higher among females, those in the lowest income quintile and those from the unskilled and skilled manual social classes (Table 2.1).
 Young people and those born in Ireland, and those who place themselves to the left in terms of their political attitudes are also more supportive of redistribution.

-To get behind these general sentiments around distribution the study also explores the attitudes to more concrete welfare and tax policy, as well as ideological basis for redistribution.
-While the connection found between social position (e.g. low income) and support for redistribution might be explained by self-interest (i.e. the belief that greater redistribution would improve their own material conditions), there is also evidence that it is influenced by peoples’ views on fairness.
+To get behind these general sentiments around distribution, the study also explores the attitudes to more concrete welfare and tax policy, as well as ideological basis for redistribution.
+While the connection found between social position (e.g. low income) and support for redistribution might be explained by self-interest (i.e. the belief that greater redistribution would improve their own material conditions), there is also evidence that it is influenced by people’s views on fairness.
 In Ireland, perceptions about unfairness of the income of the rich is associated with support for redistribution as much as perceptions of how unfairly low the income of the poor is.
 In countries such as Norway and France, unfairly high incomes are more strongly associated with support for redistribution (Figure 3.6).

 Attitudes to social benefits

-A high proportion of respondents in Ireland (64%) believe that social benefits prevent poverty (down slightly from 69% in 2009), but there was a small increase in the proportion of respondents who agree that ‘social benefits lead to a more equal society’ from 52% in 2009 to 53% 2016 (Figure 3.4).
-However, apart from these positive beliefs, there are also more negative sentiments with 58% believing that ‘social benefits make people lazy’.
+A high proportion of respondents in Ireland (64%) believe that social benefits prevent poverty (down slightly from 69% in 2009), but there was a small increase in the proportion of respondents who agree that ‘social benefits lead to a more equal society’ from 52 per cent in 2009 to 53 per cent 2016 (Figure 3.4).
+However, apart from these positive beliefs, there are also more negative sentiments, with 58 per cent believing that ‘social benefits make people lazy’.
 Younger people, those on the right of the left-right scale, and those with lower educational attainment are more likely to agree that social benefits make people lazy (Table 3.1).
 While that belief declined over time, Ireland has one of the highest proportions in Europe of respondents agreeing with this statement (Figure 3.5).

 There is a higher level of support for government spending on older people and childcare for working families than there is for those who are unemployed.
 The same pattern is observed in most European countries but, in Ireland, the gaps between these three groups are significantly smaller.
 A third of respondents indicated that they would agree with higher taxes if it meant more or better public services.
-This is the 6th highest percentage across the 27 participant countries (Figure 3.7).
+This is the sixth highest percentage across the 27 participant countries (Figure 3.7).